napari/docs/docs/getting_started/open_images.md

 ### Available built-in sample images

-The following sample images are bundled with napari and are available from `File -> Open Sample -> napari builtins`.

 | Sample image | Notes |
 | ------------ | ----- |
 | Astronaut (RGB) | Color photograph of an astronaut. |